 Current-shape cars have a fabric roof to save weight, whereas the previous generation had a folding hard-top roof, which offers greater security.
 Both cars have pronounced rear haunches that lead on to a cut-off rear end.

 No matter which generation of BMW Z4 you’ve got your eye on, your eye will be very pleased indeed.

 What’s it like to drive?

-There are a range of 4- and 6-cylinder engines available in the Z4, and the motors are undeniably well capable of hustling the Z4 along with reasonable vigour.
+There are a range of four- and six-cylinder engines available in the Z4, and the motors are undeniably well capable of hustling the Z4 along with reasonable vigour.

 Of course, all that would be for nothing if the Z4 handled like Bambi on ice at the first sign of a corner.
 It doesn’t.
 The steering on all versions is quick, and the nose responds rapidly to any turn of the wheel.
 Better still, the fact that you’re sitting almost over the rear wheels means you can put your foot down safe in the knowledge that traction will be superb.